qaisjp/comm2-report/chapters/4-impl/2000-angular/0575-http-reqs.md

 1. If the URL does not begin with MTA Hub's API base URL, as defined in the environment configuration, do not update the `HttpRequest` defined by the `req` variable.

-    This is security check prevents the user's authorization token being shared with unintended servers.
+    This security check prevents the user's authorization token being shared with unintended servers.

 1. Or, if the set of request headers includes the `X-Authorization-None` key: